-The purpose of the student conduct system is to promote honesty, fairness, respect, and accountability within the university community and to provide a fair and effective mechanism for resolving situations in which a student (or group) is alleged to have violated the standards or policies of the university.
+The purpose of the student conduct system is to promote honesty, fairness, respect, and accountability within the university community and to provide a fair and effective mechanism for resolving situations in which a student (or organization) is alleged to have violated the standards or policies of the university.

-All reports of student behavior may be submitted to the Office of Student Conduct and Community Standards.
+All reports of student behavior should be submitted to the Office of Student Conduct and Community Standards.
+Any alleged violation of university policy is within the scope of the Office of Student Conduct and Community Standards.
 Staff within the Office of Student Conduct and Community Standards will determine the most appropriate means by which to handle a report.
 Resolutions may include an Administrative Conference, Adaptable Resolution, Administrative Hearing or Conduct Board Hearing.
+The administrators, faculty, and staff who are part of the conduct process receive regular training to support their participation.

 Organization

-• The Office of Student Conduct and Community Standards is designated to oversee the conduct system for undergraduate students for allegations of academic and non-academic misconduct matters under the Duke Community Standard, excluding misconduct alleged under Duke's Policy on Prohibited Discrimination, Harassment, and Related Misconduct (PPDHRM).
+- The Office of Student Conduct and Community Standards is designated to oversee the conduct system for undergraduate students for allegations of academic and non-academic misconduct matters under the Duke Community Standard, excluding misconduct alleged under Duke's Policy on Prohibited Discrimination, Harassment, and Related Misconduct (PPDHRM).
 The Office of Institutional Equity (OIE) is the designated office to oversee the process and procedures for all Title IX, sexual misconduct, and gender-based harassment allegations under the PPDHRM.

-• When the Office of Student Conduct and Community Standards receives reports alleging sexual misconduct, a Dean of Students representative will contact the complainant to outline support options and inform the complainant about their option to contact the Office of Institutional Equity for more informations on the OIE procedures to review, evaluate, investigate, and resolve allegations under the PPDHRM.
+- When the Office of Student Conduct and Community Standards receives reports alleging sexual misconduct, a Dean of Students representative will contact the complainant to outline support options and inform the complainant about their option to contact the Office of Institutional Equity for more informations on the OIE procedures to review, evaluate, investigate, and resolve allegations under the PPDHRM.

-• The Conduct Board (CB) is designated to resolve formal disciplinary matters that involve complicated circumstances, serious infractions of university policy, and/or repeated misconduct.
+- The Conduct Board (CB) is designated to resolve formal disciplinary matters that involve complicated circumstances, serious infractions of university policy, and/or repeated misconduct.
 The CB is comprised of students, faculty, and staff.
 Consideration shall be given to the appointment of a board reflective of the population of the university community.

 Scope

-• The accused (also referred to as the respondent) may also be a cohesive unit of the university, such as a living group, athletic team, or other recognized organization.
+- The accused (also referred to as the respondent) may also be a cohesive unit of the university, such as a living group, athletic team, or other recognized organization.

-• The university reserves the right to respond to any report of alleged misconduct on or off campus.
+- The university reserves the right to respond to any report of alleged misconduct on or off campus.

-• In cases of alleged policy violations by a student enrolled in a joint degree program or interdisciplinary coursework within Duke, each school or unit (the home unit and the host unit) may have a stake in the adjudication.
+- In cases of alleged policy violations by a student enrolled in a joint degree program or interdisciplinary coursework within Duke, each school or unit (the home unit and the host unit) may have a stake in the adjudication.
 Thus, an ad hoc process shall be developed and an ad hoc panel may be formed with representatives from both institutions/units to handle the case.
 The outcomes may be different for each school or unit.

-• For students doing inter-institutional coursework at other institutions, whether domestic or international, or for visiting students enrolled in classes at Duke, the home and the host institutions should confer and decide the process to be followed, which may include combined or separate elements.
+- For students doing inter-institutional coursework at other institutions, whether domestic or international, or for visiting students enrolled in classes at Duke, the home and the host institutions should confer and decide the process to be followed, which may include combined or separate elements.
 The outcomes may be different for each institution.

-• The Office for Institutional Equity (Smith Warehouse, Bay 8, 919-684-8222) receives reports and handles complaints alleging Title IX sexual misconduct for students, staff, faculty, and all other non-Duke students, as well as complaints alleging discrimination and harassment by any member of the Duke community (including students), under the Duke Policy on Prohibited Discrimination, Harassment and Related Misconduct (PPDHRM).
+- The Office for Institutional Equity (Smith Warehouse, Bay 8, 919-684-8222) receives reports and handles complaints alleging Title IX sexual misconduct for students, staff, faculty, and all other non-Duke students, as well as complaints alleging discrimination and harassment by any member of the Duke community (including students), under the Duke Policy on Prohibited Discrimination, Harassment and Related Misconduct (PPDHRM).

 Outside the Scope